-“This is about tangible, real-world impact,” said David Gerber, one of the course’s three instructors, an architect and designer whose work integrates computer science, robotics, engineering and architecture.
+“This is about tangible, real-world impact,” said course instructor David Gerber, an architect and designer whose work integrates computer science, robotics, engineering and architecture.
 “It’s a paradigm shift to get students to forget about the grade and think about the innovation and the impact.
 Don’t just tell me what you’re going to build — show me.
 Build it out of paper, build it out of cardboard, but start with something.
 This class is about prototypes, not PowerPoints.”

 The course is funded in part by Provost Michael Quick’s Wicked Problems Practicum, the Min Family Engineering Social Entrepreneurship Challenge, the office of USC Viterbi’s Dean Yannis C. Yortsos, Los Angeles-based real estate developer Sonny Astani, M.S.
 ISE ’78, the Greater Kansas City Community Foundation, Walter Singer ’B.S. ’82, and Murat Sehidoglu, M.S.
 ISE, M.B.A. ’80.
 United Engineering Foundation is sponsoring a documentary film that follows the students as they race against the clock, and themselves, to turn their ideas into reality.